saptarshibasu/aws-study/README.md

 * Network Load Balancers have less latency ~100 ms (vs 400 ms for ALB)
 * Load Balancers have static host name.
 DO NOT resolve & use underlying IP
 * LBs can scale but not instantaneously – contact AWS for a “warm-up”
+* ELBs do not have a predefined IPv4 address.
+We resolve to them using a DNS name

 ## Auto Scaling Group